The Major

 See this year's Literature, Culture, and the Arts courses

-4. Comparative Race and Ethnicity
+4. Race and Ethnicity

 See this year's Comparative Race and Ethnicity courses

-5. Thematic Concentration and Capstone Seminar
+5. Thematic Concentration and Capstone Experience

 Students may choose to spend a quarter or two in the Stanford-in-Washington program taking courses that complement their thematic concentrations.
 Seminars taken under the aegis of the Stanford-in-Washington Program often fulfill the above seminar requirement.